jansabbe/todo-app/README.md

 To execute the tests run `npm test`.
 This will start Vitest in "watch" mode.
 Whenever you save a file, the tests will run.
 Press `h` to explore the watch mode

-- try only watching the `add-todo.test.tsx` file
+- try only watching the `validate.test.ts` file
 - try focusing on a single test
 - switch back to running all tests
 - read the docs on [debugging](https://vitest.dev/guide/debugging.html) and step through the test in your favorite IDE